JARGON8/SFLM_L3_Apprenticeship/Standard_Areas/Area_9_Corporate_Social_Responsibility/README.md

 ## Purpose

-In the Security First Line Manager apprenticeship, Corporate Social Responsibility (CSR) refers to how organisations – and their security teams – contribute positively to **society, the environment, and the local community**, while maintaining high standards of professionalism and ethics.
+In my apprenticeship, Corporate Social Responsibility (CSR) covers how security operations and leadership contribute positively to **ethical standards, environmental sustainability, social wellbeing, and community engagement**.

-For me as a frontline leader, this means:
+As a frontline manager, I see CSR as:
-- Supporting **sustainability initiatives** (energy saving, recycling, reducing waste)
+- Promoting **sustainable practices** (energy efficiency, recycling, reduced waste)
-- Promoting **inclusivity, equality, and accessibility** for all building users
+- Ensuring **equality, accessibility, and inclusion** for all users of the site
-- Encouraging **responsible behaviours** among staff, contractors, and visitors
+- Encouraging **ethical behaviour** in staff, contractors, and visitors
-- Supporting **community safety initiatives** (e.g. counter-terror awareness, public reassurance)
+- Supporting **community and public safety initiatives**
-- Acting with **integrity and professionalism** in line with company values
+- Acting with **integrity, transparency, and professionalism**

 ---